drawwithcode/2018-group-work-group-07/README.md

 # The idea
-Endangered animals (and how to find them) (picture)

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/endangered%20animals.png)

 ### What is this?
-This project is an interactive where the user has to find in the Amazonic jungle 5 different animals endangered or threatened using various tools: the voice, the keyboard, the mouse...
+This project is an interactive where the user has to find in the Amazonic jungle five different animals endangered or threatened using a variety of tools: the voice, the keyboard, the mouse...
 Thought the time they spend playing with it they will discover different characteristics of the animals and interact with the computer.

 ### Why this idea?
 This idea start as a claim about what is happening with the animals because of human.
 In the last years has increased the number of species in danger or threatened because of human acts and it has been declared as a “global epidemic”.
 Scientists estimate that up to 200 species die every hour.
 The deforestation of the Amazon, hunting and other human actions are destroying diverse species.